 joycenerd.cs09[AT]nycu.edu.tw EC129 Guangfu Campus

-For a comprehensive list of my publications, please refer to my Curriculum Vitae (CV).
+For a comprehensive list of my publications, please refer to my Google Scholar.

 († indicates equal contribution)